cirosantilli/china-dictatorship/FAQ.md

 - without censorship, you would be much richer and stronger, and more able to defend yourselves
 - why does China also censor its own people in addition to foreign propaganda?
-- maybe this fear is greatly emphacised by the Chinese government beyond truth just to help them keep control of the country by fear and maintain their own power.
+- maybe this fear is greatly emphasised by the Chinese government beyond truth just to help them keep control of the country by fear and maintain their own power.
 Can the Americans really have that much influence in your country?
 - maybe the regions that want to split from China feel like China is not giving them anything back, and they are themselves looking for allies outside of China to help them split.
 With democracy, people are more likely to get what they want, and there will be split parties and votes.
 - the same argument can be used to justify any action, no matter how bad.
 E.g.: we must put all who criticize the government in jail, or else they will make China less united and weaker against the USA!